a34729t/TriangulatorSwift/README.md

 * The app is hardcoded to use 3 iBeacons.
 The triangulation code could handle more of them, but the iBeacon setup would need to be modified to support this.
 * The triangulation code doesn't handle the 0 < n < 3 signal case.
 When there are only one or two iBeacons present, we should do something different with the UI.
 The same goes for 0 iBeacons.
+* To make CoreLocation work in iOS 8, you need to add stuff to the plist!
+See: http://stackoverflow.com/questions/24062509/ios-8-location-services-not-working

 ## Shamelessly Stolen Artwork